Table of Contents

 There were good times, bad times, and a lot of vomit.

 Unless you just found me through Google, you probably already know I just spent two months in India.
 I’ve been talking about little else since!
-Like anything in life, there were highs and lows, though I would say that it was overall an incredibly positive experience.
+Like anything in life, there were highs and lows of travelling alone in India, though I would say that it was overall an incredibly positive experience.

 I have to admit, I ummed and ahhed about solo travel in India and felt a bit nervous.
 Now I’m back in Chiang Mai, the location of my previous umming and ahhing, India feels like a crazy dream – one I nearly didn’t have.